Skip to main content

 Conservative

-• First-line options: passive extension exercises and observation
+• First-line options include passive extension exercises and observation.

-• Extension splinting: as adjunct to extension exercise regimen; IP joint hyperextension for 6–12 weeks
+• Extension splinting as adjunct to extension exercise regimen in which the IP joint hyperextended for 6–12 weeks16

 Operative